mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 We are happy to receive general questions around Vizro.
 Take a look at our [issues page](https://github.com/mckinsey/vizro/issues) and raise a ticket in the category `general question`.
 We would be grateful if you could check for any similar descriptions in the existing issues before opening a new ticket.

-If you are already active on the Plotly Community Forum, you can alternatively ask your question over there in the [Dash Python category](https://community.plotly.com/c/python/25).
+If you are already active on the Plotly Community Forum, you can also ask your question over there in the [Dash Python category](https://community.plotly.com/c/python/25).

 ## How to interact with the repository